Anne-Britt Ekert Rothstein, PhD

 - Relationship Difficulties, Separation & Divorce

 People often think of themselves in certain categories — maybe you see yourself as outgoing or more reserved, easy-going or a little high-strung, an optimist or someone who’s always preparing for the worst.
 Over time, we all settle into roles, patterns, and ways of handling stress or communicating in relationships.
 I believe these patterns reflect the many valid ways our brains and experiences shape who we are— there is no single ‘right’ way of being.
 At the same time, it’s normal to wonder if change might be too hard, too late, or might even complicate your relationships.
-In therapy, we can look at what’s working, what feels stuck, and explore new ways forward while honoring the strengths you already bring.
+In therapy, we can look at what’s working, what feels stuck, and explore new ways forward while honoring the strengths and resilience you already bring.